 Commercial operation will follow, with new TERs—powered by a combination of electricity, diesel fuel and batteries—to be launched in 2022.

 Developed in partnership with Alstom and three French regions—Grand-Est, Nouvelle-Aquitaine and Occitanie—these next-generation trains are based on a modified TER Régiolis design.
 This is France’s first hybrid self-propelled trainset, with rollout set for 2023.

 How hybrid trains work

 Hybrid trains draw on three different energy sources as needed:

 - energy stored in batteries

-Result: hybrids don’t need to use diesel traction near stations, reducing both pollution and noise.
+Thanks to this new energy storage system, the hybrids won’t need to use diesel traction near stations, reducing both pollution and noise.
 And the batteries can boost traction power when catenary tension drops below 1.5 kV.

 €16.6 million invested in this experiment

 Cleaner than cars